Save the Dates!

 We believe the program speaks for itself.
 It is the most tenured accredited degree program offering a Bachelor of Business Administration Degree in Banking and Financial Institutions.
 Banks, state, and federal regulatory agencies throughout the state of Texas quickly hire graduates of this program.
-Additionally, the program places approximately 30-40 interns in banks and regulatory agencies per semester.
-Not only are these paid internships, but the students receive three semester credit hours not to exceed six semester credit hours for total internship credit.
+Additionally, the program places paid interns in banks and regulatory agencies whereby students receive three semester credit hours not to exceed six semester credit hours for total internship credit.
 Click on the link to the right entitled “BBA Degree in Banking” for more information.

 In fall 2005, the banking program accepted the first cohort to the newly established Executive MBA in Banking and Financial Institutions (EMBA).
 The EMBA is a unique cohort program that offers flexibility to bankers and regulators who have difficulty pursuing a conventional MBA due to scheduling and time constraints.
 This is a two-year cohort program with a new cohort beginning each fall semester.
 An annual two-week residency at the main campus is required prior to the start of each fall semester.
 Outside of these two residencies, students will complete their coursework entirely online.